stfc/PSyclone/doc/system_specific_setup.rst

 Installing LaTeX on OpenSUSE
 ++++++++++++++++++++++++++++
-The following command installs the minimum number of packages in order to create the pdf documentation.
-The following command installs around 130 packages all in all, requiring around 300 MB.
+The following command installs the minimum number of packages in order to create the pdf documentation - around 130 packages all in all, requiring approximately 300 MB.

 .. warning::

-    It is important to install the packages in one ``zypper`` command, since otherwise depending on used file system snapshots might be created after each package, which can add up to several GB of data.
+    It is important to install the packages in one ``zypper`` command, since otherwise, depending on your filesystem, unnecessary snapshots might be created after each package, which can add up to several GB of data.

 ::